-Volunteers that were out tracking hyenas were also lucky enough to catch glimpses of the rarely seen caracal this month.
+Volunteers who were out tracking hyenas were also lucky enough to catch glimpses of the rarely-seen caracal this month.

 One volunteer described a “priceless horse ride” at Hanchi, where the group spent time getting close to a herd of eland, splashing with the horses in the dam and watching giraffes at sunset.
 It was a hot day and so was the perfect way to let the horses cool off.
 The volunteers had a fantastic experience of not only swimming with the animals but seeing how much the horses enjoyed it too!

 Cheetah tracking and gemsbuck kill

 Tracking the cheetah on foot, our volunteers followed the female quietly for 15 minutes before she found a gemsbuck calf.
 The group watched her stalk the calf and then dash out from her cover in attack.
 When they caught up with her again, she had killed the gemsbuck and was feeding.
 They were able to watch and experience this very close and on foot.
 To witness such a sighting at close range is very exciting!

 Buffalo sighting on a game drive

 Part of the work involved for volunteers at Hanchi includes habituating very nervous groups of buffalo on the greater reserve to the game drive vehicle.
 On a regular game drive of the flood plains, the group stopped to check a waterbuck bull, but after hearing the bush crashing behind him, were surprised to see a herd of 20 buffalo run out into the open!
 It is not often that buffalo are so easily seen as they prefer to stay amongst the bush off-road and are notoriously elusive on this reserve!